-A few weeks ago, my son Grayson was diagnosed with dyslexia.
+A few weeks ago, my son Grayson was diagnosed with dyslexia at the tender age of only 5 years old.
 At long last, I had a name for the daily struggle my son faced in kindergarten and beyond.
+My son has dyslexia.

 For the parent who is facing the daunting prospect that their child may have something about them that is so different, it’s characterized as a “disability,” well it’s like staring down the rabbit hole of fear, worry and anxiety.